tjguk/networkzero/docs/cookbook/advanced-discovery.rst

 ~~~~~~~~~~
 By adopting a common convention, it is possible to group advertised services
 together.
 This could be used, as in this example, to identify all members of
 a particular chat session.
-Or -- in a classroom or club situation -- to have
+Or---in a classroom or club situation---to have
 teams identify their own services so as not to confuse them with other team's
 services of the same name.